-After the joint area is cleaned, the health care provider inserts a sterile needle through the skin and into the joint space.
+After the skin around the joint is cleaned, the health care provider inserts a sterile needle through the skin and into the joint space.
 Fluid is then drawn through the needle into a sterile syringe.

 The fluid sample is sent to the laboratory.
 The laboratory technician:

 - Checks the sample's color and how clear it is

 - Places the sample under a microscope, counts the number of red and white blood cells, and looks for crystals (in the case of gout) or bacteria

 - Measures glucose, protein, uric acid, and lactate dehydrogenase (LDH) levels